back to the blog

 Having the Highway Code close to hand means you can jump in and out of it when you have a spare moment to start storing away useful information.
 It's the perfect material for when you're on the bus or train commuting to work, grabbing a coffee or sitting in a doctor's or dentist's waiting room.

-New Rider Journal
+RideTo's New Rider Journal Vol.2

-DVSA Theory Test Kit
+Theory Test Revolution App

 Of course, the more you can practice the better you’ll be, so it's always good to have a large number of resources available.
 The ‘RideTo’ website has a wide range of articles and guides to help new riders with their journey onto two wheels, there's even a guide on how to pass your hazard perception test.